yeahsicy/MB2-modding/README.md

 "campaign.marry_me_to [HeroName]" which unblocks you to marry anyone.

+"campaign.sort_companion_by_level" which sorts your companions by level from highest to lowest.

+"campaign.auto_equipped_armor_for_hero [HeroName]" which auto equips the best armors for the hero.

 # How to use:
 1. Add the mod in X:\Steam\steamapps\common\Mount & Blade II Bannerlord\Modules (for Steam).
 2. Run the game and load your save.